 Family vacations should coincide with school vacation dates.
 In situations where absences cannot be avoided, the school office and teachers should receive written notification well in advance.
 Teachers may choose to give the student work to take along or have the work available when the student returns, depending on the grade level of the student and the type of work missed.
+In many cases, work will be given when the student returns.
 Students are responsible, under the supervision of their parents, for the mastery and completion of work missed during an absence.
-After the vacation, the student should schedule an appointment with the teacher to obtain all make-up work.
+After the vacation, the student or parent should schedule an appointment with the teacher to obtain all make-up work.
 Teachers will assign a reasonable length of time in which assignments are to be completed.
 Work that is not made up will be marked as incomplete and graded accordingly.